waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Key Mechanics & Lessons Learned
 *   **HM Usage:** HM moves can be used by fainted Pokémon.
-*   **Tool Trust:** My custom tools, especially pathfinders, are more reliable than my own perception.
-I must trust their output, as they analyze the direct game data, and use them to verify my assumptions, not the other way around.
-Blaming the tool should be a last resort.
+*   **Tool Trust:** My custom tools are more reliable than my perception.
+I must trust their output to verify my assumptions, not the other way around.
+Blaming the tool should be a last resort after all environmental possibilities have been exhausted.
+*   **Scientific Method:** When debugging or solving puzzles, I must form a clear hypothesis and test it methodically.
+Jumping to conclusions (e.g., assuming a tool is bugged when the path is simply blocked) leads to wasted time.
 *   **Data Management:** All data management tasks (notepad updates, marker placement) MUST be performed immediately in the turn of discovery.
 Deferring these tasks is a critical failure.
 *   **Agent Utilization:** I must consistently use my `procedural_overseer` agent to prevent repetitive, failing loops.
 *   **PP Management:** I must not allow my lead Pokémon to run out of all attacking moves while in a dungeon.
 Retreating to heal is crucial for resource management.